ecyht2/EEEE3117-amplifier-design-report/README.md

 # EEEE3117-amplifier-design-report

-The report for EEEE3117 Amplifier Design coursework
+The report for EEEE3117 Amplifier Design coursework.
+This is the report for this coursework.
+For the scripts and simulation, check out this [repository](https://github.com/ecyht2/EEEE3117-amplifier-design)

 ## Requirements